JordanMartinez/purescript-jordans-reference/11-Syntax/06-Modifying-Do-Ado-Syntax-Sugar/src/11-Introducing-Qualified-Do-Ado.md

 ## Possible Readability Issue with Rebindable Do/Ado Notation

-When using Rebindable do/ado notation, I'd recommend using the `do/ado` keyword followed by a `let` binding that remaps the function name.
+When using Rebindable do/ado notation, I'd recommend using the `let ... in do/ado` aproach for rebinding function names.
 Let me give an example why.
-In situations where one does not use the 'let binding in do/ado notation' approach, it isn't immediately clear whether `do/ado notation` desugars to the standard functions or to some remapped version.
+If we used the 'where' clause approach, it isn't immediately clear whether `do/ado notation` desugars to the standard functions or to some remapped version until the very end.
 For example,

 ```purescript
 -- Reader thinks, "Oh hey!
 It's do notation.